Saskatoon Valkyries

-The Saskatoon Valkyries are a women's football team in the Western Women's Canadian Football League's (WWCFL) Prairie Conference.
+The Saskatoon Valkyries are a women's Canadian football team in the Western Women's Canadian Football League's (WWCFL) Prairie Conference.
 The team is based in Saskatoon, Saskatchewan.
-They are the most successful WWCFL team, winning ten of the leagues thirteen championships since play began in 2011, including the first four.
+They are the most successful WWCFL team, winning eleven of the leagues fourteen championships since play began in 2011, including the first four.
 Their primary rivals are the Regina Riot, the only other WWCFL team to win the championship.

 Team history

 The Valkyries were founded in 2010 after a Football Saskatchewan women's football clinic in Saskatoon consolidated interest among players and management.
 Co-founder Michelle Duchene had her own interest piqued after working as a trainer for the women's national team at the 2010 world championships.
 The Saskatoon team was founded in time to join the new Western Women's Canadian Football League (WWCFL), and after a fan submission contest Valkyries was chosen as the team name.